Xetibo/ReSet-Doc/sections/literature.typ

 dependency on keyrings themselves. @GNOME-Keyring @Keyring-Rust

 #subsubsection("Signing")
-The android ecosystem allows developers of apps to sign their application bundles with a cryptographic key.
+The Android ecosystem allows developers of apps to sign their application bundles with a cryptographic key.
 This allows users to be reasonably certain, that the package originates from the actual developer and not from a potentially malicious actor.
 It is however important to note, that signing plugins does not inherently mark plugins as safe, the only guarantee is that the key is from the developer.
-In other words, it does not protect against stolen keys which might be used by someone else, nor does it protect against malicious actors publishing their own application with their own key.
+In other words, it does not protect against stolen keys that might be used by someone else, nor does it protect against malicious actors publishing their applications with their keys.
 Similar to the Licensing approach, users of ReSet would have to decide for themselves whether the developer of the application can be trusted in the first place. @apk_signing

 //#subsection("Hooks")
 //// TODO: which section is it referring to?